-Defaults vs Judgements: Understand the differences
+Defaults vs Judgments: Understanding the difference

 What is a Judgment?

-- You did not file a defense
+- You did not file a defence

 - You did not attend a court hearing